reactome/rxn-classifier/README.md

 [<img src=https://user-images.githubusercontent.com/6883670/31999264-976dfb86-b98a-11e7-9432-0316345a72ea.png height=75 />](https://reactome.org)

-# Reactome Reaction Classifier
+# Reaction Classifier

-## What is the Reactome Reaction Classifier Module
+## What is the Reaction Classifier Module

 The Reaction Classifier generates a series of reports to help curators in the task of classifying the reactions in Reactome.

 ### Reaction Classifier bases

-The Reaction Classifier is based on the following paper published in 2011 in the Database journal by Jupe et al.
+The classifier is based on the following paper published in 2011 in the Database journal by Jupe et al.

 #### A controlled vocabulary for pathway entities and events
 Jupe,S., Jassal,B., Williams,M., Wu,G. A controlled vocabulary for pathway entities and events.
 Database (2014) Vol. 2014